Search

 What Is Pediatric Cancer?

 Cancer is uncommon in children, but can happen.
-The most common childhood cancers are:
+When it does, it's most often one of these types:

-Pediatric, or childhood, cancers and how they're treated have important differences from cancers that adults get, such as:
+Pediatric (childhood) cancers and how they're treated have important differences from cancers that adults get.
+For example:

 • The things that cause cancer in kids usually differ from those that cause cancer in adults (for example, smoking).